 There is not one best sleeping position for each couple or more specific for each moment in the relationship.
 Get intimate and explore which position you and your partner enjoy the most.

 What is the best mattress size to sleep with your partner?

-It depends on preferences, if you want to cuddly and be close together then opt for a twin or queen size mattress.
-If you both want to have space then a king size mattress can be more pleasant.
-Besides, having a bigger mattress can help when some "un-invited" guests such as kids or pets crawl over at night time.
+It depends on preferences.
+If you want to cuddle and be close together then opt for a twin or queen-size mattress.
+If you both want to have space then a king- size mattress can be more pleasant.
+Besides, having a bigger mattress can help when some "uninvited" guests such as kids or pets crawl over at night time.